rhomobile/rhomobile-docs/eb/en/edge/api/sensor.md

 ###Supporting Sensors
 In Android, as supported sensors could vary from product to product so please refer to Device's PRD/TRD for the list of supported sensors in that particular device.

-##Examples

-###Basic Example

-The below example gets the Accelerometer values for every 500 milliseconds.